 * Shanghai shares hit 8-week high, helped by MSCI news

-* Fed rate hike expected, another seen likely in December
+* Fed rate hike fully expected, another one in Dec seen likely

-* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Changes byline, dateline to NEW YORK; adds Wall Street open; updates throughout)
+* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Updates prices, adds Wall Street)

-Chinese shares rose after global index provider MSCI said it could quadruple China’s weighting in global benchmarks.
-That lent fresh impetus to a market already buoyed by expectations of state stimulus to offset the impact of U.S. tariffs.
+Chinese shares rose after global index provider MSCI said it could quadruple China’s weighting in global benchmarks, lending fresh impetus to a market already buoyed by expectations of state stimulus to offset the impact of U.S. tariffs.

-Fed funds rate futures implied that traders are fully pricing in a U.S. rate hike later on Wednesday, plus an 85 percent chance of another rise in December.
+Fed funds rates futures implied traders are fully pricing in a U.S. rate hike on Wednesday, plus an 85 percent chance of another rise in December.
 That expectation was cemented after data showed U.S. consumer confidence hit an 18-year high.
-The Fed’s policymakers are due to wind up a two-day rate-setting meeting later in the day.

 “The focus will be on whether the Fed will indicate its tightening is coming to an end.
 The Fed may not do so today but I expect markets will soon start looking to that scenario,” said Akira Takei, bond fund manager at Asset Management One.

 The Fed’s past policy statements have shown that policy makers see 2.9 percent, about 100 basis points above the current levels, as an appropriate level in the longer run.

 The Fed could hit that level by the end of next year if, as expected, it hikes on Wednesday, again in December and then twice more in 2019.